stuartj073/music-box/README.md

 - All images from the project were obtained through google images and [unsplash](https://unsplash.com/).
 - Inspiration for the navbar was taking from this [site](https://www.codeply.com/go/qhaBrcWp3v).
-- The content and make up of the site itself was created due to experiences I have had as a both a listener and producer of music.
-I feel that the whole aspect of a site that allows users to put forward their opinions and ideas works to create a site that functions not only as a community but also feeds the whole e-commerce side of things.
-Users may suggest

 ### Acknowledgements